 The White Mountains and Mount Washington Valley are filled with outdoor adventure for every ability.
 From short and flat hikes to challenging terrain, the area offers something for every hiker.
-With creeks, rivers and waterfalls the scenic beauty of New England is some of the best in the country.
-If you are planning our next outdoor adventure, here are a few hikes to consider:
+With creeks, rivers and waterfalls, the scenic beauty of New England is some of the best in the country.
+If you are planning your next outdoor adventure, here are a few hikes to consider:

 Located in Crawford Notch State Park, Arethusa Falls is the highest single drop waterfall in New Hampshire.
 This 2.6 mile hike is rather easy and popular among families.
 Walking along the Bemis Brook you can visit several smaller waterfalls as you travel to Arethusa Falls.

 Kancamagus Boulder Loop

 Starting next to the Swift River at the Albany Covered Bridge the trail loops for a 3 mile journey.
 As its name states, the area is home to large boulders and rock ledges.
 From the ledges there are scenic views of the river, Kancamagus Highway and the peaks of sandwich ridge.
 The hike can be steep in places and may not be suitable for younger children.